A topic from the subject of Organic Chemistry in Chemistry.

 Conjugation

 Conjugation refers to the alternating arrangement of single and multiple bonds (double or triple bonds) in a molecule.
-Conjugated systems allow for the delocalization of electrons over several atoms, which affects their stability and reactivity.
+This arrangement allows for the delocalization of π electrons over several atoms, significantly affecting the molecule's stability and reactivity.
+The extended pi system lowers the overall energy of the molecule.

 Resonance

-Resonance is a concept used to represent the delocalization of electrons in conjugated systems.
-Resonating structures are different Lewis structures of the same molecule that have the same atomic connectivity but differ in the placement of electrons.
+Resonance is a model used to describe the delocalization of electrons in conjugated systems.
+Resonance structures are different Lewis structures of the same molecule that have the same atomic connectivity but differ in the placement of electrons.
+The true structure is a hybrid of these resonance forms, and is more stable than any single resonance contributor.

 Dienes